Roverp1/Algorithms/zadanie7/README.md

 4. Course of Calculations (Creation, Preparation, Searching)
 The course of calculations includes creating the linked list and adding nodes to it, sorting the linked list, and searching for a node with a specific data value.

+<br><br>
-*~P.s. index implementation for `Node`'s makes little sense, and will currently break after calling `.removeHead` method (i.e. after deleting any node from Lined List).
+*P.s. index implementation for `Node`'s makes little sense, and will currently break after calling `.removeHead` method (i.e. after deleting any node from Lined List).
-Will be fixed only if required~*
+Will be fixed only if required*